gowthaman-01/airbnb-experience/README.md

-THis is a clone of the Airbnb experiences landing page built using React components.
+This is a clone of the Airbnb experiences landing page built using React components.

 ![screenshot](./public/images/screenshot.png)